iamupo/FrontendMentor-Solutions/pricing-component-with-toggle-master/readme.md

 ![Screenshot](img/screenshot.png)

-You can view the live version of this project on GitHub Pages: [Time tracking dashboard](https://iamupo.github.io/FrontendMentor-Solutions/pricing-component-with-toggle-master/)
+You can view the live version of this project on GitHub Pages: [Pricing component with toggle](https://iamupo.github.io/FrontendMentor-Solutions/pricing-component-with-toggle-master/)

 ## View Code Repo